Interactions-Nexus/Nexus-Wiki/why-nexus/10-reasons-to-build-on-nexus.md

 ## **2: Fueling the No-Code Movement**

 [Bubble](https://bubble.io/?utm\_source=prwire\&utm\_medium=pr\&utm\_campaign=fc2021\&utm\_content=micaward) is a leader in the no-code movement, which offers a powerful point-and-click web editor and cloud hosting platform that allows users to build fully customizable web applications and workflows.
 Nexus’ [bubble plugin](https://www.nexus.io/bubble) contains several API calls that interact directly with the Nexus' blockchain.
-It is a powerful tool for anyone eager to build tokenized peer-to-peer NFT (Non fungible token) marketplaces, visual art galleries, music and video streaming platforms, social networks, and many other services, creations, and ideas for the Web3 era.&#x20;
+It is a powerful tool for anyone eager to build tokenized peer-to-peer NFT (Non fungible token) marketplaces, visual art galleries, music and video streaming platforms, social networks, and many other services, creations, and ideas for the Web3 era.

 &nbsp;